Skip to main content

 What makes it unique: Viennese food

-A Viennese Winter Market, also known as Weihnachtsmarkt, isn’t to be missed.
+Vienna’s famous Christmas market, Christkindlmarkt, set in front of the grand Rathaus city hall, boasts a stunning Christmas tree and countless festive stalls.
+Just steps away, an illuminated park offers delightful photo spots, including a glowing heart tree and scenic ice-skating trails.
+A Viennese Winter Market, also known as Weihnachtsmarkt, is not to be missed.
 If you’re lucky, chilly and snowy weather will blanket the city at the same time the décor comes out, creating a cool, wintry scene that looks straight out of a Wes Anderson film.

 Instead of popping in and out of the city’s famous cafes with steaming coffee, take this visit to Vienna to walk the Habsburg-lined streets and explore the magical markets.
-You can’t miss the opportunity to stuff your face with some Austrian food, too, like baked potatoes, fresh bread, strudel, hot pretzels and candied nuts.
-The smell is totally magical and unique — possibly the only time these storied streets smell of all these treats at once.
+You can’t miss the opportunity to stuff your face with some Austrian food, too, like baked potatoes, fresh bread, strudel, hot pretzels, and candied nuts.
+The smell is magical and unique, the only time these storied streets smell of all these treats at once.
 After you’ve gotten your fill, you can head back to The Social Hub Vienna to warm up and get ready for more.

 Tallinn, Estonia